Jonik233/inforce_task/README.md

     ```

 3. **Generate data:**
-Using the following command generate a dataset:
+Using the following command generate a dataset
     ```bash
     python3 generate.py
     ```